 The rest of the villagers don’t come away looking as good as Howard.
 Phoenix’s taciturn delivery seems to suit the brooding Lucius, but at other times he can give the impression of dead space.
 Hurt is a sturdy actor but can’t find a good balance between his solemn village leader and caring if sneaky father.
 Sigourney Weaver just seems adrift like shes looking for butter to churn.
 Brody is given the worst to work with.
 His mentally-challenged character is a terrible one-note plot device.
 He seems to inexplicably become clever when its needed.

 The Village is a vast disappointment when the weight of the talent involved is accounted for.
 Shyamalan crafts an interesting premise, a portent sense of dread, and about two thirds of a decent-to-good movie, but as Brian Cox said in Adaptation, ”The last act makes the film.
 Wow them in the end, and you’ve got a hit.
 You can have flaws and problems, but wow them in the end, and you’ve got a hit.”
 It’s not that the final twists and revelations are bad; its that they paint everything that came before them in a worse light.
 An audience going into The Village wanting to be scared will likely not be pleased, and only Shyamalan’s core followers will walk away fully appreciating the movie.
 In the end, it may take a village to get Shyamalan to break his writing rut.

 Nate’s Grade: C+

-Posted on August 2, 2004, in 2004 Movies and tagged adrien brody, brendan gleeson, bryce dallas howard, drama, joaquin phoneix, m. night shyamalan, monsters, sigourney weaver, thriller, william hurt.
+Posted on August 2, 2004, in 2004 Movies and tagged adrien brody, brendan gleeson, bryce dallas howard, drama, joaquin phoneix, m. night shyamalan, michael pitt, monsters, sigourney weaver, thriller, william hurt.
 Bookmark the permalink.
 Leave a comment.